zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 When you get a massage, you’re typically covered wi th a cloth, a towel or a sheet that covers your body, except the part where the person giving you the massage is working.
 Robert says, “It’s not a big de al,” meaning it’s nothing you should be worried about.
 Staci says, “But what if t hey’re too rough with me?
 It might make things worse.”
 “To be rough” (rough) mea ns to use too much pressure, to be too strong in the movements, not to  be gentle, not to be “tender,” we might say.
 Staci says that she’s worried about t he person giving the massage being too rough with her.
 She says, “It might make things worse.”

 Robert says, “An experienced massage therapist will  ask you the amount of pressure you want and you can speak up if you don’t  like what he or she is doing.”
 A “massage therapist” (therapist) is a pers on whose job it is to provide massages, to give you a massage.
 In many places, ma ssage therapists have to get a license from the government in order to work.
-Robert says “The massage therapist will ask you the amount of pressure you w ant.”
+Robert says “The massage therapist will ask you the amount of pressure you want.”
 “Pressure” (pressure) is how strong they will press against your body with t heir hands, basically.

 Robert says, “You can speak up if you don’t like wh at he or she” – the massage therapist – “is doing.”
 “To speak up” is a two-word  phrasal verb meaning to say something to the person who is in charge when you’r e not happy with something, when you don’t like something, when you want to cha nge something.
 A teacher might tell her students, “If you have any problems with your homework, you need to speak up – you need to say something so that I k now.”